JebteK/RdRand/README.md

 This code will only execute on the latest Intel Ivy Bridge and higher CPUs.

+The "Versions" directory has all the release builds in it.
+The latest release build of the code is suffixed with "-Latest".
+Jebtek.RdRandLib is the source library that outputs random numbers by executing the "rdrand" instruction.
+Jebtek.RdRand is a wrapper around the library that provides higher level functions, such as generating random strings, etc.

-If you need a compiled library, or need access to a true RNG but don't have the latest Intel processors, take a look at https://rdrand.com
+If you need access to a true RNG but don't have the latest Intel processors, take a look at https://rdrand.com